Read this Abstract about genetics, and learn how to prevent crime.

 - You can understand it, I know you can, with just a little more effort.

 - Still don’t understand?
-Well, what exactly don’t you understand?
+What exactly don’t you understand?

 - The vocabulary words are too hard?
-Well, look them up in the dictionary.
+Look them up in the dictionary.

 - What—you can’t even pronounce some of them?
 It’s not my job to teach you that.